Clear APIs boost enterprise marketing automation tools

 • Sandbox with seeded data, test personas, and webhook replay tools.

-Reference architecture for reliable CRM handoff
+Reference architecture for calendar scheduling in the handoff pipeline

 • API gateway: authenticates clients, rate limits, and forwards to services.